 Build the Ultimate Backyard Today & Spend More Time Outside: 6 Useful Tips for Mounting Your TV Outdoors

 But home interiors weren’t the only areas to see an influx in improvement projects.
-61% of homeowners also tackled projects outside, transforming backyards into auxiliary dining rooms, gyms, even living spaces.
-And this trend of great outdoor living spaces doesn’t seem to be going anywhere soon.
+Sixty-one percent of homeowners also tackled projects outside — transforming backyards into auxiliary dining rooms, gyms, even living spaces.

 One of the key elements of any living space is a great TV, but not all TVs can be used outside.
 Find out how you can build the backyard of your dreams with these tips for mounting a TV outdoors.